Page last updated December 3, 2020.

-The Poets in the Schools program, supported by the Ontario Arts Council, is now open for applications for virtual class visits!
+The Poets in the Schools program, supported by the Ontario Arts Council, is currently closed for virtual class visits.

 For information about funding general public online events (not school visits), visit this page!